cah-james-shingler/concourse-knative-sample/README.md

 # concourse-knative-sample
-A repository for me to play around with deploying apps using knative.
+A sample repository to showcase using Concourse as a CI tool for an app deployed on Knative.
+Used for a talk at CF Day North America 2018.